How AI Inventory Management Works

 Integration With Your Existing Tools

-AI inventory management connects to your ERP, point-of-sale system, warehouse management system, and e-commerce platforms.
-Whether you run NetSuite, QuickBooks, Shopify, or a custom ERP, we build seamless data pipelines.
+AI inventory management connects to your ERP, point-of-sale system, warehouse management system, and ecommerce platforms.
+Whether you run NetSuite, QuickBooks, Shopify, Microsoft Dynamics 365, SAP, or a custom ERP, we build seamless data pipelines.
+Integration patterns typically use REST APIs, webhook events for real-time updates, and nightly batch sync for larger datasets.

-Through our workflow automation services, inventory data flows in real time from every sales channel.
+Inventory data flows in real time from every sales channel.
 Online orders, in-store transactions, and wholesale shipments all feed the AI model.
 Purchase orders generate automatically in your procurement system when reorder points trigger.
+Human approval gates can be added for high-value orders (for example, any PO over $25,000 requires review) while low-value orders flow through automatically.

-If you are managing inventory-dependent customer communications, our email marketing capabilities can automate back-in-stock notifications, low-stock alerts to wholesale customers, and pre-order campaigns for upcoming replenishments.
+If you are managing inventory-dependent customer communications, email marketing capabilities automate back-in-stock notifications, low-stock alerts to wholesale customers, and pre-order campaigns for upcoming replenishments.
+Back-in-stock emails are among the highest-converting email types in ecommerce, with open rates often exceeding 50% and click-to-purchase rates above 15%.

 Why Build Custom vs. Off-the-Shelf